cilium/cilium/Documentation/bpf.rst

     arch/s390/Kconfig:   select ARCH_HAS_SET_MEMORY
     arch/x86/Kconfig:    select ARCH_HAS_SET_MEMORY

-The option ``CONFIG_ARCH_HAS_SET_MEMORY`` is not configurable, such that this protection is always built-in.
+The option ``CONFIG_ARCH_HAS_SET_MEMORY`` is not configurable, thanks to which this protection is always built-in.
 Other architectures might follow in the future.

 In case of ``/proc/sys/net/core/bpf_jit_harden`` set to ``1`` additional hardening steps for the JIT compilation take effect for unprivileged users.
-This effectively trades off performance for them by decreasing a (potential) attack surface in case of untrusted users operating on the system.
+This effectively trades off their performance slightly by decreasing a (potential) attack surface in case of untrusted users operating on the system.
 The decrease in program execution still results in better performance compared to switching to interpreter entirely.

-Currently, enabling hardening will blind all user provided 32 bit and 64 bit constants from the BPF program when it gets JIT compiled in order to prevent JIT spraying attacks that inject native opcodes as immediate values.
-This is problematic as these immediate values reside in executable kernel memory, such that a jump that could be triggered from some kernel bug would jump to the start of the immediate value and then execute these as native instructions.
+Currently, enabling hardening will blind all user provided 32 bit and 64 bit constants from the BPF program when it gets JIT compiled in order to prevent JIT spraying attacks which inject native opcodes as immediate values.
+This is problematic as these immediate values reside in executable kernel memory, therefore a jump that could be triggered from some kernel bug would jump to the start of the immediate value and then execute these as native instructions.

-JIT constant blinding prevents that by randomizing the actual instruction, meaning the operation is transformed from a immediate based source operand to a register based one through rewriting the instruction by splitting the actual load of the value into two steps: 1) load of a blinded immediate value ``rnd ^ imm`` into a register, 2) xoring that register with ``rnd``
+JIT constant blinding prevents this due to randomizing the actual instruction, which means the operation is transformed from an immediate based source operand to a register based one through rewriting the instruction by splitting the actual load of the value into two steps: 1) load of a blinded immediate value ``rnd ^ imm`` into a register, 2) xoring that register with ``rnd``